Table of Contents:

 Day Ten: Wanaka to Queenstown via Arrowtown – 76 km

-This fellow blogger makes a compelling case for a bit of pain and some fantastic views.
-See how he puts it here.
 Given that I’d be taking a break from cycling the next day, I chose the Cardrona Road and am so glad I did.
-It may have been the single best day of cycling I had on my bike trip, though the circuit of the Otago Peninsula east of Dunedin was worthy of sharing first place with the Cardrona/Crown Range Road ride.
+It may have been the single best day of cycling I had on my bike trip, though the Otago Peninsula ride east of Dunedin was worthy of sharing first place with the Cardrona/Crown Range Road ride.

 I picked the ferret up and put the corpse on the side of the road in the tall grass where he would at least be spared the indignity of being run over by a dozen cars and flattened into the pavement.